josephyim224/ELEC4320-Project/README.md

 # Communication Protocol

-All the state changes are initiated by UART command from the PC, and returns to idle state once the task is performed.
+All the state changes are initiated by the UART command from the PC and return to the idle state once the task is performed.
 The communication protocol is as shown below:

 | Command from PC | FPGA action | FPGA response |
 | --- | --- | --- |